codr7/gfoo/README.md

 [MIT](https://github.com/codr7/gfoo/blob/master/LICENSE.txt)

 ### support
-Please consider a donation if you would like to support the project, every contribution helps.
+Please consider a donation if you would like to support the project.

 <a href="https://liberapay.com/codr7/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>